Asa-gc/Git_Main/README.md

 # Git_Main
-for test how to use submodel
+This is a main repo for test how to use submodel